lukehorvat/eternal-lands.js/README.md

 An [Eternal Lands](http://www.eternal-lands.com) client library written in JavaScript/TypeScript.

-It provides several abstractions to help manage the "low-level" (i.e. sending and receiving of packets) so that you can focus on building the "high-level" (e.g. trade bots, guard bots, AI-controlled ants, etc).
+It provides several abstractions for managing the "low-level" (i.e. sending and receiving of packets) so that you can focus on building the "high-level" (e.g. trade bots, guard bots, AI-controlled ants, etc).

 ## Installation